shreyss99/IS497_Leetcode-Problems-Search-Engine/README.md

-# Leetcode-Problems-Web-Application
+# LeetScout

-## Project Title: Leetcode Problems Web Application with Aurora and AWS
+## Project Idea: Leetcode Problems Web Application with Aurora and AWS

 ### Overview and Goals: